melbgirl/opentelemetry.io/content/en/docs/concepts/data-collection.md

 weight: 50
 ---

-The OpenTelemetry project facilitates the collection of telemetry data via the OpenTelemetry Collector.
 The OpenTelemetry Collector offers a vendor-agnostic implementation on how to receive, process, and export telemetry data.
 It removes the need to run, operate, and maintain multiple agents/collectors in order to support open-source observability data formats (e.g. Jaeger, Prometheus, etc.) sending to one or more open-source or commercial back-ends.
 In addition, the Collector gives end-users control of their data.
 The Collector is the default location instrumentation libraries export their telemetry data.

 > The Collector may be offered as a distribution, see [here](../distributions)
 > for more information.